 You can absolutely make this recipe ahead of time.

-- Place in a single layer onto a baking sheet and hold in a 250º F oven for up to 30 minutes.
+- Up to 30 Minutes: Prepare the cooked French toast and place in a single layer onto a baking sheet and hold in a 250º F oven for up to 30 minutes.

 How to Reheat Frozen French Toast: